arnavt1605/IVR-Caller-System/readme.md

 3. Copy ngrok url to .env file
 4. Close app.py and run again
 5. Use postman to send http request to /call_bplus_donors (post request)

+### Major challenge
+1. Setting up supabase authentication and checking its working
+2. Simultaneous calling needs to be tested
+3. Donor indexing (Future Update)